Amey-Thakur/MOBILE-COMMUNICATION-AND-COMPUTING-AND-MOBILE-APPLICATION-DEVELOPMENT-LAB/README.md

 These materials may serve as curriculum references, lab examples, or supplementary teaching resources.
 Attribution is appreciated when utilizing content.

 **For Researchers**
-The documentation and organization may provide insights into academic resource curation and educational content structuring for mobile computing courses.
+The documentation and organization may provide insights into academic resource curation and educational content structuring.

 ---